avoss/ankijazz/README.md

 This is also a good test to see, whether your build setup is correct.

+To add media to the Anki profile `build` run the following command:

     ./gradlew clean createAnkiProfileWithMedia

 This will take an hour or so!
 Then start Anki and manually [import](https://docs.ankiweb.net/importing.html) the generated .txt files which are located in build/anki folder.
 Make sure that you use TAB as separator and allow duplicates.

 When I deveop new decks and want to do manual testing, then I run some unit tests from IDE that generate media into build/preview directory.
-Then I run
+Then I run:

 	./gradlew processPreviewMedia